 Another reason I like Airbnb is that they don’t allow hotels to advertise on their site (VRBO does), and I’ve found Airbnb hosts are more responsive, and their calendars more up to date.
 Regardless of the site you use, below are my tips for finding the perfect vacation rental:

 - Finding the right location for your accommodation is the first and most important criteria.
-Dave and I like to stay in the center of town within easy walking distance to attractions and restaurants.
-I’m also partial to “Old Towns” with their cobblestone pedestrian streets and architecture, so I always start my search by locating the historic district of my destination.
+Dave and I like to stay in the center of town within easy walking distance to attractions, transportation and restaurants.
+I’m also partial to “Old Towns” with cobblestone pedestrian streets and architecture, so I always start my search by locating the historic district of my destination.
 I then search the area for restaurants – wherever there is a good cluster is usually where I focus.
 You should also consider parking options if you’ll have a car, and transportation options to attractions (are you able to walk or take public transportation, or a taxi?
 How far is the walk to public transportation?).

 - Once you’ve narrowed down your neighborhood(s) and created the criteria for your search (budget, number of beds, bathrooms, washer/dryer, etc.), you’ll want to pay very close attention to the pictures in the listings.
 There are deal-breakers for me, but you may have different expectations and criteria.
 My deal-breakers: